 We also continue to focus on providing cleaner energy for our customers by working to preserve the economic viability of our nuclear units, which provide over 85% of the carbon-free energy in New Jersey.
-These efforts include reducing market risk by advocating for state and federal policies, such as the IRA discussed below, that recognize the value of our nuclear fleet's carbon-free generation and its contribution to grid reliability.
+These efforts include reducing market risk by advocating for state and federal policies, such as the PTC established by the IRA, discussed below, and capacity market reform at PJM Interconnection, L.L.C.
+(PJM) that recognize the value of our nuclear fleet's carbon-free generation and its contribution to grid reliability.